 Responsibilities:

-To participate in the Stroke Patient and Carer Assurance Group meetings at least four times a year.
+To participate in the Stroke Survivor and Carer Panel meetings at least four times a year.
 The meetings will be online or face to face.

-To be actively engaged with other people affected by stroke to keep well informed of their experiences and what is important to them.
+To be actively engaged with other people affected by stroke, to keep well informed of their experiences and what is important to them.

 Have an overview of the ISDN’s work plan to ensure that it is based on insight into what is important to people affected by stroke.